taivu1998/Game-2048/README.md

 # Game-2048

-This program implements a popular game called 2048 in Java.
+This program implements a popular interactive game called 2048 in Java.